-- (a) Duty pump(s) to satisfy the .low and pressure requirements of the boosted system. - (b) Standby pump(s) to provide back up for the duty pump and cover demands up to 20% higher than the design maximum. - (c) A duty low low rump may be required if the main pumps minimum flow is higher than the system low remand flow. - (d) Consideration shall be given to pump requirements during the developing stage of a network when the actual demand may be considerably lower than the design demand.
+- (a) Duty pump(s) to satisfy he flo v and pressure requirements of the boosted system. - (b) Standby pump(s) to p'ovide back up for the duty pump and cover demands up to 20% higher than the design maxim um. - (c) A duty low flow pump may be required if the main pumps minimum flow is higher than the system ow at mand flow. - (d) Consideration shall be given to pump requirements during the developing stage of a network when the actual demand may be considerably lower than the design demand.